In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 4. Picnic Areas & Warsaw Caves Beach

 After a day of exploring, relax and enjoy nature with a picnic or snacks by the Warsaw Caves River.
-Here at the Warsaw Caves Conservation Area beach, you will find a shallow waterfront area with a sandy beach, a perfect swimming area for little ones.
-Dogs are not permitted around the beach area or around the picnic areas/picnic shelter.
+And, if you feel the need for a dip, head down to the Warsaw Caves Conservation Area beach, where the waterfront is shallow, and the beach is sandy and clean – a perfect swimming area for little children.
+Dogs are not permitted at the beach area or around the picnic areas/picnic shelter.

-View of the beach at the Otonabee conservation park
+Clean, sandy beach at the Otonabee conservation park in Warsaw, Ontario

 Swim at the Warsaw Caves Beach